yalmip/yalmip.github.io/_posts/2016-09-17-naninmodel.md

 ### Assigning sdpvar object to a double

-A common case is that a user defined a double, and then tries to insert an [[Commands.sdpvar | sdpvar]] object at some location using indexing
+A common case is that a user defined a double, and then tries to insert an [sdpvar] object at some location using indexing

 ````matlab
 sdpvar x